PNPLA3: Genomics

 The gene is located on the long arm of chromosome 22 at band 13.31 (22q13.31).
 It lies on the Watson (plus) strand and is 40,750 bases in length.

 Upstream of the gene, putative binding sites for several transcription factors have been identified.
 These include PPAR-gamma, POU2F1, and POU2F2.
-If any of these transcriptions factors are actually involved in the regulation of this gene is not known at present.
+It is not known at present whether any of these transcriptions factors are actually involved in the regulation of this gene.

 Biochemistry

 The recommended name for the gene product is patatin-like phospholipase domain-containing protein 3.
-It is a Single-pass type II membrane protein and is a multifunctional enzyme with both triacylglycerol lipase and acylglycerol O-acyltransferase activities.
+It is a single-pass type II membrane protein and is a multifunctional enzyme with both triacylglycerol lipase and acylglycerol O-acyltransferase activities.
 It is involved in the triacylglycerol hydrolysis in adipocytes and may play a role in energy metabolism.

-The mature protein is 481 amino acids in length and the predicted molecular weight is 52.865 kiloDaltons (kDa).
-Two of the isoforms have been described, but the functional significance - if any - of these forms is not known.
+The mature protein is 481 amino acids in length and the predicted molecular weight is 52.865 kilodaltons (kDa).
+Two of the isoforms have been described, but the functional significance (if any) of these forms is not known.